 They can make exceptions in the law

 No they can’t!
-One of the toughest aspects of HR teams is the restriction to go by the rule book.
+One of the Myths About HR teams is the restriction to go by the rule book.
 If the organization law asks them to fire an employee, no matter what their personal opinion is, they have to be the devil’s advocate and take strict measures.
 In a way, they are the buffer between employees and the leadership wherein the ultimate agenda is to convey the organization expectations with utmost transparency and take stringent actions as per the will of C- level executives, even if they don’t want to.
 It’s a hard job and they have to put down their emotional calling for the sake of the organization’s integrity in handling employees.
 However, sometimes the organization rule book may allow them to make exceptions in the rarest of occasions followed by valid justifications.

 They train employees